 The current EU constitution promotes only languages belonging to member countries.
 It will need a special decision by EU institutions to allow any trial of Esperanto and that will require member countries to agree first.

 Learning any language requires study, time and practice.
 However Esperanto has no irregular verbs, nouns, spelling or anything else.
 It builds words in a logically consistent intuitive way, yet is expressive and sonorous.

 As with much else the internet has vastly changed the Esperanto world.
-Wikipedia provides facts, Youtube music, blogs and talks, Duolingo a free interactive course and Amikumu where to find your nearest speakers.
+Wikipedia provides facts, Youtube music, blogs and talks, Duolingo and Lernu! free interactive courses and Amikumu where to find your nearest speakers.